dart-archive/www.dartlang.org/src/site/cloud/client-server/index.markdown

 This generates all required resources into a directory as static files, which can then be deployed to a server.
+Note that the `deploy` command can take awhile.

 <aside class="alert alert-info" markdown="1">
 **Note:**